rbdannenberg/arco/doc/building.md

   - `dspsources.cmakeinclude` (tells the project to compile and link the unit generator sources)

+  - `allugens.srp` (A concatenation of all the Serpent classes and constructor functions to be loaded by client programs that use the set of Ugens listed in dspmanifest.txt.
+This saves typing in a large set of `require` statements to load each Ugen separately, or alternatively, it having and loading a "master" interface file with *all* interface functions, including ones for unused Ugens.)

 - `CMake` invokes `make --makefile=dspmakefile` which invokes `u2f.py` and
   `generate_<ugenname>.sh`